 };

-notifyStimulusComplete()is called automatically when your script finishes executing.
+container.appendChild(img);By default, notifyStimulusComplete() is called automatically when the end of your script is reached.
 You only need to call it manually if your content loads asynchronously (e.g., fetching from an API or loading images).

 Call this when your content begins presenting.
 This is useful when there's a delay before your main content appears (e.g., loading spinners, API calls).